 World War 3 will be fought with viruses and cyberattacks

-With an interesting article, the Wall Street Journal predicts that World War 3 will be fought with biological and computer viruses.
+With an interesting article, the Wall Street Journal predicts that World War 3 will be fought with biological viruses and viruses .

 virus

-Richard A. Muller, WSJ columnist and professor emeritus of physics at the University of California, Berkeley, argues that World War III may not ehIt's what you'd expect, as a two-pronged biological and cyber attack could defeat the world's currently largest military power before it knows what hit it.
+Ο A. Muller, WSJ columnist and professor emeritus of physics at the University of California, Berkeley; argues that World War III it may not be what you expect, as a two-pronged biological attack and a cyber attack could lead to the defeat of the world's currently largest military power before it knows what hit it.

 After all, as he mentions, the example was highlighted by Covid, which, although it was not a deliberate attack, very quickly and successfully damaged the American economy.